p4 sync

 Retrying the command

-Because the format of the output of a command that times out and is restarted cannot be guaranteed (for example, if network connectivity is broken in the middle of a line of output), avoid the use of -r on any command that reads from standard input.
+Avoid the use of -r on any command that reads from standard input.
+The format of the output of a command that times out and is restarted cannot be guaranteed.
+For example, network connectivity might break in the middle of a line of output.

 Background transfer from edge to commit